KumoCorp/kumomta/docs/reference/kumo.shaping/load.md

     * `"Immediate"` - this is the default.
 The action is taken each time a `regex` matches.
     * `{Threshold="10/hr"}` - defines a threshold; the action won't trigger in this case until 10 events have occurred in the preceding hour.
  * `duration` - required string specifying the duration of the effects of the action.
+ * `match_internal` - optional boolean indicating whether internally generated
+   response, that is, those that begin with the text `KumoMTA internal: `, should be allowed to match the rule.
+The default is `false`.
+Prior to the introduction of this option the behavior was equivalent to it being set to `true`.
+Unintentionally matching internal responses with a suspension rule could trigger surprising cyclical behavior where a suspension is triggered from a remote response and then subsequently the transient failures logged when messages hit that suspension would also match the rule and continue to apply and extend the lifetime of the suspension. {{since('dev', inline=True)}}

 {{since('2024.06.10-84e84b89')}}